 Is it safe travel to Vietnam?
 Yeah you should know that Vietnam is one of the safest countries in the world.
 If you travel to Vietnam, safety won’t be a problem.
 You can feel safe everywhere, literally.
 Make sure that you keep your valuables with you in crowded places and that should be more than enough.

 2. VISA IN VIETNAM

-3. CASH AND ATM IN VIETNAM
+3. CASH AND ATMS IN VIETNAM

 Cash is the king in Vietnam.
 US Dollars are accepted in local stores and businesses in Vietnam.
-But it’s still best if you can exchange your money into their currency which is Vietnamese Dong because of its convenience. $1 USD is around 23000 Vietnamese Dong.
+But it’s still best if you can exchange your money for their currency which is the Vietnamese Dong because of its convenience. $1 USD is around 23000 Vietnamese Dong.
 Click here to know the exact exchange rate.

 4. BEST TIME TO VISIT VIETNAM

 The best time to visit Vietnam is the spring which is in February to April or fall in August to October.
 January to August is dry season although you can also expect afternoon showers.
 From March to May, it’s quite clear and the skies can be seen clearly.
 Beaches on the south side are quite warm all year round too.

 Things to know before visiting Vietnam we recommend always bringing a travel insurance when traveling abroad just in case you have any problems.
 You can always have food Poisson, fever or any other kind of disease.